-Second, two findings did support our hypotheses, at least partially: 1) When controlling for all other factors, we found that teachers who perceived the events as more disruptive showed a higher HR (β = .25) in the phase immediately following the micro-teaching unit, and thus were probably most prone to actually showing cumulative effects of the stressful classroom disruptions.
-Next, 2) we found a less steep HR increase in teachers with more teaching experience during the pre-teaching phase (β = -.27), i.e. in preparation for the micro-teaching unit.
-The first finding is consistent with the idea that differences in HR, as an indicator of the physiological stress response, can be linked to the cognitive appraisal of stressors.
-The second finding supports the idea that, even though teaching experience guarantees neither superior expertise nor stress resistance, the habits and routines formed by experienced teachers may at least lead to lower arousal levels (e.g., experienced as feeling less nervous and tense) when they anticipate potentially stressful teaching situations.
+With regards to the predictive power of teachers´ subjective appraisals of the classroom disruption during teaching, we first of all have to conclude that our hypotheses were not supported, as neither confidence appraisal nor disruptiveness appraisal showed any notable correlations with teachers´ means standardized HR, or any explanatory power over and beyond teaching experience.
+However, when controlling for all other factors, teachers who perceived the events as more disruptive showed a higher HR (β = .25) in the phase immediately following the micro-teaching unit, and thus might be described as showing cumulative effects of the stressful classroom disruptions.
+This finding would be consistent with the idea that differences in mean HR, as an indicator of the physiological stress response, can be linked to the cognitive appraisal of stressors.

-Taken together, our findings cater to @wettstein2021 call for the use of ambulatory assessment methods, particularly in the context of classroom disruptions, for gaining a deeper understanding of teacher stress and its impact on both psychological and physiological variables.

 ## Limitations and future directions

-While the laboratory setting of the study allowed for a controlled implementation of stressors in a setting that was comparable for all participants, the setting was not an authentic classroom environment, raising questions about its external validity.
+While the laboratory setting of the study allowed for a controlled implementation of stressors and high internal validity, it was not an authentic classroom environment, raising questions about its external validity.
 Most importantly, the teacher and their students did not have a shared history, and only a very thin basis for establishing a positive teacher-student relationship, which is a core characteristic of effective classroom management [@ruedi2014; @beaty2010].
-Nevertheless, conditions were identical for all participants, meaning that even if the HR was influenced by the setting, this was likely the case for all participants, thereby preserving the internal validity of the study.
-In subsequent studies, it would be insightful to assess teachers’ HR in authentic classroom settings over a longer period (e.g., days, weeks, or even months).
-Extended observation of teachers’ HR in authentic classroom settings could reveal how factors like student behavior, lesson content, and administrative demands contribute to fluctuations, uncovering insights that short-term studies may overlook regarding the sustained physiological demands of teaching.
+In addition, the micro-teaching unit was only about 15 minutes long, and thus much shorter than a regular school lesson, providing less opportunities for experienced teachers to build up an engaging lesson.
+Finally, student behavior was scripted, with classroom disruptions flowing the experimental schedule, irrelevant of the behavior of the teacher.
+Thus, the setting may have masked effects of teaching experience by providing too little opportunities of experienced teachers to demonstrate their true classroom management skills.
+In subsequent studies, it would therefore be insightful to assess teachers’ HR in authentic classroom settings over a longer period of time (e.g., days, weeks, or even months).
+Extended observation of teachers’ HR in authentic classroom settings could reveal how factors such as student behavior, teaching methods, or organizational and administrative demands contribute to fluctuations in physiological arousal, uncovering insights in the sustained physiological demands of teaching that short-term studies may overlook .
+Finally, linking actual teacher behavior to potential stressors (e.g., classroom disruptions, noise level, etc.) would offer insights into teacher coping strategies and their links with physiological indicators of stress.